saadkhan29/lesson-w04d04-postgresql/README.md

 **Communicate via SQL (Structured Query Language)**

 - SQL is a database language used specifically for relational databases.
-- This is in contrast to non-relational databases (we've used Mongo) which is essentially Javascript
+- This is in contrast to non-relational databases. <br>

 **Can relate data between tables**

 - Hence the name *relational* database.